venovako/KogAcc/README.md

 # KogAcc
-A portable Kogbetliantz-type SVD method for general matrices of order two.
+A portable Kogbetliantz-type SVD for general matrices of order two.

 (... work in progress ...)